hesbonangwenyi606/safaricom-queue-system/README.md

 ## Deployment

-This project is deployed on Vercel.
+This project is deployed on Ver

 **npm run build**
 vercel deploy --prod